hoangton/smartcash/smarthive/using.rst

 ---------

 - Proposals are a request to receive funds
 - Proposals can be submitted by anyone for a fee of 100 SMART.
 The proposal fee is irreversibly destroyed on submission.
 - Proposals cannot be altered once submitted

 Votes
 -----

-- Votes are cast using the address that have > 1 smartcash
+- Votes are cast using the address that have >= 1 SMART
 - Votes can be changed at any time